JeremyIglehart/publicSpeaking/informativeSpeech/outline_draft_1.md

 3. CONCLUSION

-        Summary – All you need to do is remember is three simple things: font-size, line-height, line-width.
+        Summary – All you need to do is [remember is three simple things][I2]: font-size, line-height, line-width.

         Take the font-size and multiply it by the Golden Ratio, that's how you find the optimal line-height (easy right?) now just square the line-height, and take that as your line-width, and you're good to go.